 Pregnancy complications such as HELLP, ectopic pregnancy, placenta previa, pre-term labor, abnormal bleeding, placenta abruption, preeclampsia or toxemia are often dangerous and should be taken seriously.

 Many courts have held that telecommuting is a reasonable accommodation under ADA.
-If a condition qualifies under ADA and telecommuting is not an undue burden on the employer then the employer may be required to allow it as a reasonable accommodation.
+If a condition qualifies under ADA and telecommuting is not an undue hardship on the employer then the employer should consider it as a possible reasonable accommodation.
 If your organization allows other disabled employees to telecommute or allows similar positions the option of telecommuting it is likely that you would need to approve such a request.
-While some employers may resist this arrangement, if the critical elements of the job can be performed at home, the employer ought to approve this option.